 Both the National Archives and The Regional State Archives preserve private archives from companies, organizations, political parties and private people.

 The official records in the archives mirror the tasks of the government and official institutions through the centuries.
 They contain applications and decisions, court sentences, surveys and accounts.
 In addition the archives include different kinds of registrations, for example censuses and church records.
 The material is organized according to the authority which was in charge, not according to topics.
 You must therefore follow the trail of each case and you may have to look for it in several places in the archives.

-Visitors from the United States and Canada who are interested in finding their ancestors and relatives in Norway, will find more information in the article "How to trace your ancestors in Norway".
+Visitors from the United States and Canada who are interested in finding their ancestors and relatives in Norway, will find more information in the article "Start tracing your ancestry in Norway".
 Visitors who are able to read Norwegian, will find a register of the archive material in the National Archives and the regional archives in the two handbooks "Håndbok for Riksarkivet" and A. Kiil’s "Arkivkunnskap.
-Statsarkiva.".
+Statsarkiva."

 About The Sámi Archives

 The Sámi Archives, situated in Kautokeino, were established in 1995 and has a national responsibility for preserving documentation for the Sámi society.
 Politicians, researchers, Sámi institutions, associations, reindeer herding districts, fishing associations, slaughterhouses and other organisations give their archives to The Sami Archives to ensure the knowledge of the Sami culture and society is safely secured for future generations (read more about The Sámi Arhcves in Norwegian and in Sami languages).